-Welcome to Organic Wine Club.
-It can be a bit overwhelming to decide between so many different wines, let alone to figure out whether to go for organic, vegan, biodynamic or natural wines with no added sulphites.
+The below information will help you to navigate the world of different wines as it can be a bit overwhelming to decide between so many different types of wine, let alone to figure out whether to go for organic, vegan, biodynamic or natural wines with no added sulphites.

 This short memo is to guide you through the differences and also to underline advantages of these products.